Sailing the coast – what are your options?

-Below the deck, you'll find luxurious fittings for when the sailing gets a bit much and you just want to sit back and have a glass of champagne or a cold beer – both go perfectly on the open ocean.
+Below the deck, you'll find luxurious fittings for when the sailing gets a bit much.
+You can sit back and have a glass of champagne or a cold beer.
+Both go perfectly on the open ocean.
 This is a brilliant yacht, and one that you'll enjoy for years to come.

 2) Beneteau Sense 50

-The Beneteau Sense 50 is similar in shape to the Dufour above, but is slightly more innovative in design and construction.
+The Beneteau Sense 50 is similar in shape to the Dufour above.
+However, it is slightly more innovative in design and construction.
 It offers a different kind of experience on the water, because of how simple the operations are.

-It features a reduced heel and is designed to sit closer to the water, meaning you won't be flying around on top of the wake.
-Instead, comfort is the key in the Sense 50, and that's something you'll appreciate when you're out on the water for days on end with your loved ones.
+It features a reduced heel and is designed to sit closer to the water.
+This means you won't be flying around on top of the wake.
+Instead, comfort is the key in the Sense 50.
+It is something you'll appreciate when you're out on the water for days on end with your loved ones.

 Sitting in the harbour, the Sense 50 will also look the part, which is important.
 Nobody wants to buy an ugly yacht!